synth-the-humanoid/KHMI/README.md

 Work in Progress Modding API for Kingdom Hearts Final Mix.
+Built to be version-independent, however currently only supports EPIC version 1.0.0.9.
+New offsets will be added to KHMI/offsets.csv as they are found.

 Prebuilt files are in LatestRelease.
 You only need either ModManager or ModManagerCLI.
 Currently, only ModManagerCLI supports command-line messages, so mods that use this feature heavily should ask users to use that version.